TamasPalfi/User-stories/non_functional.md

 ***Node.js***

 - Since we already decided to use JavaScript(React.js) for frontend, it’s a no-brainer to pick Node.js(Javascript).

 - Google JavaScript engine.
 Translation: fast and scalable web apps in a result.

 - Thanks to this popularity, a vicious cycle is set up: your favorite API might only offer an official Node.js library, and other languages are not even considered, left for unofficial packages

 ### Credit Card Software
 ***Stripe.js***
 - In keeping with their principle of simplicity and convenience, pricing is 2.9% + $.30 per successful transaction.

 -  There are extremely readable documentations and code samples to do efficient custom integration.

 - If developers want to test the application before making it live, they simply hit the “test” button.
 In comparison, PayPal makes developers set up a sandbox account and log in and out of different vendor and seller accounts.

 ### Automated Email
 ***Sendgrid***

-- Deliverability.
-- Avoids emails going to spam folder/rejection by mail server.
+- Deliverability. : Avoids emails going to spam folder/rejection by mail server.

-- Throughput.
-- Handles large volumes.
-- Analytics and Transparency
-- Tracks email performance, read, etc.
+- Easy integration with a dead simple API.

-- Verifies whether email has reached destination.
+- Track email performance, reads, etc and verify whether emails have reached their destination and verifies whether email has reached destination.
-- OptOuts

 - Ability to prevent mailing to certain addresses in a separate layer, rather than relying on applications.
-- Simple integration with node.js.

 ### Database
 ***PostgreSQL***